-The Fern Forest Community Association (FFCA) was established in 1978 and in 2017 began its 39th year of operation.
-The FFCA’s mission since its inception has been “to improve the quality of life in the Fern Forest Subdivision of Puna, Hawaii, by initiating physical improvements to common property resources within the subdivision [and] initiating other projects for the common benefit of Fern Forest residents and land owners.”
+The Fern Forest Community Association (FFCA) was established in 1978 and in 2018 began its 40th year of operation.
+The FFCA’s mission since its inception has been “to improve the quality of life in the Fern Forest Subdivision of Puna, Hawaii, by initiating physical improvements to common property resources within the subdivision [and] initiating other projects for the common benefit of Fern Forest residents and landowners.”
 (Charter of Incorporation)

-State and the Federal agencies have moved to restrict the types of materials that can used on gravel road surfaces and are requiring increased dust mitigation.
-At the same time they are restricting availability of suitable affordable materials.
-Finally, increased costs for materials equipment rental reduce the efficiency of funds available for roadway maintenance.
+State and the Federal agencies have moved to restrict the types of materials that can be used on gravel road surfaces and are requiring increased dust mitigation.
+At the same time, they are restricting the availability of suitable affordable materials.
+Finally, increased costs for materials and equipment rental reduce the efficiency of funds available for roadway maintenance.
 These are the hard facts that must be dealt with on a daily basis.

-Significantly, the Fern Forest Community Association has moved all financial operations into the hands of a professional accounting service (PAS), as is now required in the revised By-Laws (2016).
+Significantly, the Fern Forest Community Association has moved all financial operations into the hands of a Professional Accounting Service (PAS), as is now required in the revised By-Laws (2018).
 The PAS manages all collections and payments for the Association.
 This has greatly increased the efficiency of fee collections and greatly reduced the possibility of uncontrolled or unauthorized funds uses.
 The current FFCA board handles no funds.
 Road work is monitored, inputs confirmed, and payments approved through the PAS.
 Monthly Sources and Uses of Funds statements are issued and available.
-Government required reporting is provided in a timely manner.
-All fee payments are mailed directly to the PAS address, and collections, banking and record keeping are carried out by the PAS.
+The government required reporting is provided in a timely manner.
+All fee payments are mailed directly to the PAS (Accounting Service) address, and collections, banking and record keeping are carried out by the PAS.
 The PAS has also assumed management of the yearly ballot collection procedures and of assuring a proper chain of ballot custody, with the ballots counted publically at the association’s annual meeting.

 The Fern Forest Community Association is operated almost entirely by community volunteers.
 Your participation is welcome!
-Attend a monthly meeting on the first Saturday of every month at 10am, held at the community lot on Captain’s Drive.
-Our Fern Forest community is stronger if we all stand and work together as so many association members have done for almost 40 years!
+Attend a monthly meeting on the second Saturday of every month at 10am, held at the community lot on Captain’s Drive.
+Our Fern Forest community is stronger if we all stand and work together like so many association members have done for almost 40 years!

 To find detailed information for your property in Fern Forest Vacation Estates Sub-division, follow this link to the County of Hawai’i Real Property Tax location online.

-Mahalo to all our community members past and present for volunteering their efforts through the many years, leading the FFCA forward in its mission.
+Mahalo to all our community members past and present for volunteering their efforts over the many years, leading the FFCA forward in its mission.